damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 ## Results

-We do what we promised to each-other, customers, users, and investors.
+We do what we promised to each other, customers, users, and investors.

 1. **Measure results not hours** We care about what you achieve; the code you shipped, the user you made happy, and the team member you helped.
 Do not compete by proclaiming how many hours you worked yesterday because we don't want someone who took the afternoon off to feel like they did something wrong.
 Instead, celebrate the achievements of